OpenSignLabs/OpenSign/docs/docs/self-host/docker/run-locally.md

 In order to address this, your document storage system must be instructed to accept requests from other hosts; below the relevant documentation links:
 - [How to Configure CORS on DigitalOcean Spaces](https://docs.digitalocean.com/products/spaces/how-to/configure-cors/)
 - [Configuring cross-origin resource sharing on AWS S3](https://docs.aws.amazon.com/AmazonS3/latest/userguide/enabling-cors-examples.html)

-# Build Local Environment

-Command to build & run project (make sure that you have docker install and running) -
-- Execute `make build``

-Note: this command only works on linux and mac.
-If you want to run it in windows use [WSL system](https://youtu.be/1kFFwknneD8?si=FKriXPwFqZPLUagI).